 IELTS: Score of 7, with no less than 6.5 on each band score.

 TOEFL scores must be no more than two years old from your intended start date.
 For example, if you wish to start in fall 2022, scores cannot be older than August 2020.
 USC Price only accepts the Internet- based version of the exam.
 USC Price doesn’t accept paper-based exam.

 The U.S. government requires all international applicants provide proof-of-ability to pay tuition and living expenses for themselves and their dependents (if applicable) before a formal letter of admission and an I-20 or DS-2019 Eligibility Certificate can be issued.
 A missing financial statement will delay the processing of the I-20 or DS-2019.

 The Office of International Services (OIS) at USC offers a wide range of services, including help with official documents, immigration questions, employment, financial aid and practical matters.
-For questions about your I-20, please contact [email protected].
-More information for international student support can be found here.
+For questions about your I-20, please refer to the Ask USC page.

 There are two ways to do this:

 1.You may obtain your own I-20, enter the United States, and then apply for your family members’ I-20 forms through the USC Office of International Services (OIS).

 2. Alternatively, you may obtain I-20 forms for your family members before you arrive in the United States.
 You must provide the following information for each of your dependents: